 Because of this it’s very important to understand whether you are buying a digital piano or keyboard, or some transformation or combination of the two.
 This is what I set out to find when encountering the Yamaha P105, to determine just exactly what it is and has to offer.
 After spending some time with the machine it becomes fairly obvious that it falls under the category of a digital piano, and a wonderful selection for piano players looking for a digital alternative.

-Below, take a look at some of the best selling pianos that are currently available on Amazon, and see how they compare to the P105 (note, the P115 has replaced the P105):
+Below, take a look at some of the best selling pianos that are currently available online, and see how they compare to the P105 (note, the P115 has replaced the P105):